Iran-Backed hackers target medical giant Stryker with devastating wiper attack

 Background and Context

-A sophisticated cyberattack has struck Stryker Corporation, one of the world's largest medical technology companies, forcing the evacuation of over 5,000 employees from its Irish operations and triggering emergency protocols at its Michigan headquarters.
-The attack, claimed by an Iran-linked hacktivist group, represents a significant escalation in nation-state targeting of critical healthcare infrastructure.
+A sophisticated cyberattack has struck Stryker Corporation, one of the world's largest medical technology companies, sending home over 5,000 employees from its Irish operations while a message at its Michigan headquarters indicated a building emergency.
+The attack, claimed by an Iran-linked hacktivist group, highlights the vulnerability of critical healthcare infrastructure.

 Iranian cyber operations have historically focused on critical infrastructure, with healthcare increasingly becoming a target.
-This attack follows established patterns of Iranian Advanced Persistent Threat (APT) groups like APT33 and APT34, which have previously deployed destructive wiper malware against strategic targets.
+Groups linked to Iran have previously deployed destructive wiper malware against strategic targets.

 Technical Analysis